 In March 2021, an Alabama Senate Committee approved a bill to decriminalize cannabis possession.
 The proposal would ensure that the possession of up to two ounces is a simple violation.
 The offense would result in a fine of up to $250.

 The bill also provides that an individual convicted of possession could ask the courts to expunge their conviction.
 The court can grant it if the individual has no other violations, misdemeanors, or felonies in the previous five years.

 Final Thoughts on CBD Oil in Alabama

 The state of Alabama has yet to decriminalize marijuana officially.
 However, it recently passed a medical marijuana bill into law.
-Eligible patients will have the chance to apply for an MMJ card in late 2022 but must wait until 2023 to purchase weed legally.
+However, eligible patients must wait until 2023 to purchase weed legally.
 Until then, the current laws and penalties remain in place.

 If you’re caught in possession of a tiny amount of marijuana, you could go to prison.
 However, it seems likely that the state will introduce decriminalization sooner rather than later.

 As for CBD oil, it is now legal to purchase in Alabama if it comes from hemp and contains a maximum of 0.3% THC.
 Alabama residents have a wide variety of options, as there don’t seem to be many CBD product restrictions.